 The biggest challenge with tech while traveling is keeping things organized and accessible.
 Whether it’s having a sufficient number of outlets or ports, adapting to different configurations, or distinguishing between cords and cables that all look the same, these little helpers have been specifically chosen to make life on the road easier.

 1. Little Monster Power Strip.
+SORRY, SOLD OUT!!!
 The little “Monster” Outlets to Go portable power strip gives you four AC outlets in an ultra-compact, ultra-flat design which includes cord management for even better space saving.
 In a new hotel room, this little guy is exactly what you need to get powered up reliably and conveniently.

 2. Universal Adapter.
 Adapters of some sort or another are a necessary evil when traveling with electronics.
 One similar to this caught our eye in an airport lounge, where everyone is anxious to recharge as many devices as possible between flights.
 The dual USB ports make it a more versatile piece of gear than other all-in-ones we’ve seen.